Penn National Gaming opens Hollywood Casino Morgantown Career Center | ExBulletin

 Forward-looking statements

-This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-These statements may be identified by the use of forward-looking terminology such as expectations, beliefs, estimates, plans, intentions, plans, objectives , seeks, can, will, should, or anticipates or negative or other variations of these or similar words, or through discussions of future events, strategies or risks and uncertainties.
+This press release contains “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
+These statements may be identified by the use of forward-looking terms such as “expects”, “believes”, “estimates” , “Projects”, “intentions”, “plans”, “objective”, “seeks”, “can”, “will”, “should” or “anticipate” or negative or other variations of these or similar words, or through discussions of future events, strategies or risks and uncertainties.
 Specifically, forward-looking statements include, without limitation, statements regarding the openness and expected amenities of Morgantown Casino.
 These statements are all subject to risks, uncertainties and changes in circumstances that could significantly affect the financial results and future activities of the company.
 Accordingly, the Company cautions that the forward-looking statements contained in this document are qualified by important factors which could cause actual results to differ materially from those reflected by such statements.
 These factors include, but are not limited to: (a) the magnitude and duration of the impact of the COVID-19 pandemic on general economic conditions, capital markets, unemployment, consumer spending and liquidity, financial condition, supply chain, company and personnel operations; (b) the risks associated with the construction of the Morgantown Casino, including the ability of the Company to meet the budget, time frame and expected return on investment of the Company; (c) the opening of Morgantown Casino is subject to regulatory approvals and the opening may be delayed due to circumstances beyond the control of the Company; and (d) other factors as discussed in the company’s annual report on Form 10-K for the year ended December 31, 2020, subsequent quarterly reports on Form 10-Q and current reports on the Form 8-K, each filed with the United States.
 Security and Trade Commission.
 The Company does not intend to publicly update any forward-looking statements, except as required by law.
 In light of these risks, uncertainties and assumptions, the forward-looking events described in this press release may not occur.

 Sources